andrewgasson/roguelike-7drl-2020/README.md

 - Day #2 focused adding GUI state and rendering, cleaning the code architecture, and clarifying the gameplay (via private game design document based on gameplay.md in the document folder).
 - Day #3 focused on creating a proper main menu and pause menu, preparing for GUI prompts (also known as modals or dialogs in some systems), and changing game state to use a push and pop stack, rather than just a set, which is necessary for deep menu hierarchies, and retaining their state (for example: default game state <-> pause menu <-> setting menu <-> sub-setting menu).
 Also cleaned up the README.
 - Day #4 focused on adding prompt function (and a bool prompt with associated controls and render), testing the new game state stack, and creating a color tool that allows for the ability to add a layer of transparency over the pre-rendered terminal scene, which helps prompts pop out.
 The end of the day focused on preparation for saving and loading the config (as .ini) and game (as binary).
+- Days #5, #6, and #7 focused on the config .ini, and more importantly, an attempt to track down a bug that sometimes causes the application to hang on close, or just not open at all.
+This resulted in leaving no time for actual gameplay elements.

 ## TODO
 - Save and load config to and from file.